-- 25 The work of the International Law Division includes: - providing advice on all aspects of public international law, including the application to the HKSAR of multilateral and bilateral international agreements, maritime and aviation law, consular privileges and immunities, and resolution of trade disputes; - negotiating and advising on international agreements, including those on surrender of fugitive offenders, mutual legal assistance, transfer of sentenced persons, investment promotion and protection, air services, avoidance of double taxation and tax information exchange; - participating in the activities of international organisations such as the Hague Conference on Private International Law, the United Nations Commission on International Trade Law and the Asia-Pacific Economic Cooperation; negotiating multilateral instruments; and fostering international co-operation; - · providing advice on the international legal aspects of the HKSAR's laws; and - handling requests to and from the HKSAR for surrender of fugitive offenders, mutual legal assistance in criminal matters, transfer of sentenced persons and enforcement of confiscation orders as well as requests for assistance in international child abduction cases, and advising on matters involving international legal co-operation. - 26 In 2023, the aim of the programme was generally met and the overall performance under the programme was satisfactory. - 27 The key performance measures are:
+- 25 The work of the International Law Division includes: - providing advice on all aspects of public international law, including the application to the HKSAR of multilateral and bilateral international agreements, maritime and aviation law, consular privileges and immunities, and resolution of trade disputes; - negotiating and advising on international agreements, including those on surrender of fugitive offenders, mutual legal assistance, transfer of sentenced persons, investment promotion and protection, air services, avoidance of double taxation and tax information exchange; - participating in the activities of international organisations such as the Hague Conference on Private International Law, the United Nations Commission on International Trade Law and the Asia-Pacific Economic Cooperation; negotiating multilateral instruments; and fostering international co-operation; - providing advice on the international legal aspects of the HKSAR's laws as well as providing capacity building for local, regional and international legal talents; - handling requests to and from the HKSAR for surrender of fugitive offenders, mutual legal assistance in criminal matters, transfer of sentenced persons and enforcement of confiscation orders as well as requests for assistance in international child abduction cases, and advising on matters involving international legal co-operation; and - supporting the work of the Secretary for Justice's Office. - 26 In 2024, the aim of the programme was generally met and the overall performance under the programme was satisfactory. - 27 The key performance measures are:

-2022 2023 2024
+2023 2024 2025

 (Actual) (Actual) (Estimate)

-international agreements on legal co-operation in criminal matters initialled 0 9 10
+international agreements on legal co-operation in criminal

+matters initialled 9 10 11

-briefings, negotiation and discussion (no. of working sessions) 343 675 675
+briefings, negotiation and discussion (no. of working 67.5 65.4 ((0

+sessions) 675 654 660

-items of legal advice providednew requests dealt with in various categories of mutual legal 34 552 40 074 40 070
+items of legal advice provided 40 074 42 179 42 200

+new requests dealt with in various categories of mutual legal

-assistance 346 311 310
+assistance 311 344 345

-court appearances 28.5 41.0 40.0
+court appearances 41 63 65